Skip to main content

 Context

-We must maintain end-to-end encryption of secrets, up until the point where a secret is consumed by a running container, where the secret must necessarily be decrypted for use.
+We must maintain end-to-end encryption of secrets, up until the point a running container uses a secret, where Kubernetes must necessarily decrypt the secret for use.

 We must be able to enforce access control on secrets, following the principle of least privilege.

-Secrets Store CSI is a Kubernetes SIG project, and aims to provide external secrets to Kubernetes clusters via the Container Storage Interface, a standard for exposing file and block interfaces to containers via plugins (e.g. AWS EBS CSI driver).
+Secrets Store CSI is a Kubernetes Special Interest Group (SIG) project.
+It aims to implement external secrets in Kubernetes clusters by using the Container Storage Interface, a standard for exposing file and block interfaces to containers.

-are closely-related projects that have been brought together as part of the external-secrets Github org (and yes, these names are confusing), which has worked to unify multiple projects in this space and create a single specification for an external secrets Custom Resource Definition.
+external-secrets and kubernetes-external-secrets are closely-related projects that have been brought together as part of the external-secrets GitHub org, which has worked to unify many projects in this space and create a single specification for an external secrets Custom Resource Definition.

 [Kubernetes External Secrets]: a very popular solution that came from within Godaddy and was written in JS and supports a lot of providers (but will be deprecated)